 - Seek a trained mental health specialist – If the thoughts and fears torment you, then a psychologist or psychiatrist may be able to assuage those thoughts.
 Don’t let anyone deter you from seeking the help you need.
 Some well-meaning family and friends may tell you the fear is all in your head and try to discourage you from seeking counseling.
 Do what you need to do to get peace.

 - Seek out a trained spiritual leader – Your pastor, priest, rabbi, imam, or guide can offer spiritual comfort and help you make sense of the fear you’re experiencing.
 I found comfort in the bible, my pastor, his wife (who just happens to be my best friend), and many other spiritual friends.

 - Talk to other survivors – No one will understand your journey as well as other survivors.
 Find out if there are support groups in your area.
 If there are, attend the sessions.
 If there aren’t any, consider starting one.
 This is one of the reasons I started the closed Facebook group, Breast Cancer Conquerors.
 I wanted a Christian-based support group to which survivors could turn for encouragement and hope.

-- Relax and Think Positively – I know this is difficult, but relaxing has its benefits.
+- Relax and Think Positively – I know this isn’t easy, but relaxing has its benefits.
 Going back to the pain in my shoulder – I eventually realized the pain came from practicing layups with my daughter and husband.
 I was worrying my husband and myself with thoughts of recurrence.
 I had to relax and think positively.

 While fear is natural and normal, you don’t have to live with paralyzing fear.
 You can live VICTORIOUSLY as a cancer survivor but don’t be afraid to reach out for the help you need.

-If you’re a cancer survivor, comment below with tips that can help other survivors handle fear of recurrence.
+If you’re a cancer survivor, comment below with tips to help other survivors handle the fear of recurrence.